mbronshteyn/datastruct/README.md

 easy.NumOfGoodPairs - Given an array of integers nums.
 A pair (i,j) is called good if nums[i] == nums[j] and i < j.
 <br>Return the number of good pairs.
 <br><br><br>

+There is a lot more inside the project.
+Just look inside.
+Each class is accompanied with the detailed problem description and examples to help to solve it.